N-McA/bash-utils/README.md

 | `NOTEBOOK_DIR` | Directory where new notebooks are created | `$HOME/notebooks` |
 | `NOTES_DIR` | Directory where new notes are created | `$HOME/notes` |
 | `NOTEBOOK_TEMPLATE` | Path to the notebook template file | `<script_dir>/templates/notebook.py` |

+## Script Behavior

+All scripts in this repository:

+1. Fail immediately on any error (`set -e`)
+2. Return meaningful exit codes
+3. Print error messages to stderr

+This makes them safe to use in automated workflows and pipelines.